RSDiff: Remote Sensing Image Generation from Text Using Diffusion Model: Experiments

 \subsection{Dataset}

-The Remote Sensing Image Captioning Dataset (RSICD) \cite{lu2017exploring} was utilized to assess the proposed methodology in this investigation.
-The RSICD dataset was initially gathered specifically for the purpose of facilitating the remote sensing picture captioning assignment.
-The dataset comprises a comprehensive collection of 10,921 remote-sensing photos with excellent resolution.
-Every image in the dataset possesses dimensions of 224x224 pixels and is accompanied by five textual descriptions as annotations.
-The dataset consists of 30 distinct scene classes, namely airport, bare land, baseball field, beach, bridge, center, church, commercial, dense residential, desert, farmland, forest, industrial, meadow, medium residential, mountain, parking, park, playground, pond, port, railway station, resort, river, school, sparse residential, square, stadium, storage tanks, and viaduct.
-For the experiment, the training set consists of 8734 text-image pairings from the training split, while the test set comprises the remaining 2187 text-image pairs \cite{xu2022txt2img}.
-In the experiment, all photos were resized to a resolution of 256x256.
+The study employed the Remote Sensing Image Captioning Dataset (RSICD) \cite{lu2017exploring}.
+The RSICD dataset was originally collected with the explicit intention of supporting the photo captioning task in the field of remote sensing.
+The RSICD was used to evaluate the proposed methodology in this research endeavor.
+The dataset consists of a thorough compilation of 10,921 remote-sensing photographs characterized by exceptional resolution.
+Each image in the dataset is characterized by dimensions of 224x224 pixels and is accompanied by five textual descriptions serving as annotations.
+The collection has 30 unique scenario categories.
+The experiment employs a training set of 8734 pairs of text and images from the training split.
+The test set, on the other hand, is comprised of the remaining 2187 combinations of text and images\cite{xu2022txt2img}.
+In the experiment that was done,all images underwent a resizing process using bilinear interpolation, which yielded a consistent resolution of 256x256 pixels.